MandyB94/MandyB94/README.md

 ### Hi there 👋

-- I am Mandy 😄, a basic pen-tester.
+- I am Mandy :sunglasses:, a basic pen-tester.
 - I am trying to get CEH certified.
 - I am a cybersecurity enthusiast and tech geek constantly looking forward to learn new things.
 - 🔭 I’m currently learning about pentesting and stuff.